 Science Research Fellows

 An honors program for outstanding students interested in studying science and getting significant hands-on research experience as an undergraduate.
+Any first year (only) DePauw (science) student interested in Lateral Entry into the SRF program can apply now through Oct.
+27th.
 High school seniors graduating May,2015-SRF program applications will be open in early October.
-See the new DePauw admissions deadlines to make sure you don't miss your chance to be considered for an Honors Program.
+Interviews will be March 8, 2015.

 Senior Ashley Conrad '14 wins Fulbright

 Ashley Conrad, a computer science major and French minor, won the Fulbright grant to work in Brussels at the Université Libre de BruxellesRead More

 Senior Maria Haag won at the annual conference of Experimental Biologists for her research on heart tissue regeneration in goldfishRead More

 Megan May '13 won the NSF Graduate Research Fellowship and Jack Burgeson '14 and J.D.
 Hoover '14 both won the Goldwater Scholarship.
 Jack stated that "in a sense, I began preparing [for the Goldwater Scholarship] as soon as I began my first research experience with SRF."

 "This research gave me the opportunity to really contribute to the field, and feel like I can actually make an impact as an undergrad.”

 Kate Mittendorf '10 published in the Journal of American Chemical Society